-In 2007 James Christakis and James Fowler published a paper that has since been sited over 4,500 times on the role of social networks on obesity.
-Essentially, if people within your social network become obese you’re more likely to become obese.
+In 2007, James Christakis and James Fowler published an article about obesity.
+It has been cited over 4,500 times on the role of social networks.
+Essentially, they say that if people on your social network become obese, you’re more likely to become obese.

 It makes logical sense if you have friends that engage in obesity-related behaviors (i.e. they don’t exercise, drink too much, and eat too much) you will be more likely to do the same.
-It’s challenging enough to get fit, it doesn’t help when your best friends drink beer and order pizza three nights per week.
+To get toned and lose weight can be very difficult.
+And it doesn’t help when your best friends drink beer and order pizza three nights per week.
 We form friendships around behaviors, some constructive, and others are destructive.

 You’d be hard-pressed to find a friend who doesn’t peer pressure to eat like they do or drink as they do.
 The good part is that if you want to make healthy changes you can enter a healthy social network.
 This is where I see small studio gyms that foster community shining.
-The only downside with the smaller gyms is cost.
-However, if you’re looking for results the biggest cost is often payment without results.
+The only downside with the smaller gyms is the cost.
+However, if you’re looking for results, often the biggest cost is to pay without success.

-I’ve written for the PTDC on social environments and how to avoid peer pressure to be unhealthy here.
+I’ve written for the PTDC on social environments about how to avoid peer pressure to be unhealthy here.

-I’ve saved this for last because change is 100% on you.
-Remember you’re the one that needs to get out of the ‘hole’.
+I’ve saved this for last because it is very important, remember you’re the one that needs to get out of the ‘hole’.
 Often, behavioral theorists (they’re not wrong) think that change works like this.
-The action happens when (1) people identify a discrepancy between their current and ideal selves (2) they work up motivation and (3) they execute a plan.
+The action happens when people identify a discrepancy between their current and ideal selves.
+When they work up the motivation.
+When they execute a plan.

 The challenging thing is that motivation doesn’t last.
 But the good thing is that motivation is not necessary for behavior.
 You can just do it.
 I’m sure we’ve all thought of times when we’ve done things we didn’t want to do simply because we knew we had to do it.